Multistate Taxation Commission’s (MTC) Workgroup Meeting-Wayfair vs. South Dakota

 There are three tax camps in general:

 - The states attempting to make changes within the marketplace.
-They vary greatly in many of their definitions as to what creates nexus for both sales and income tax.
+They vary greatly in many of their definitions regarding what creates nexus for both sales and income tax.
 As well as this, they differ on how to carry out the collection process.

-- Sales tax firms attempting to better support their clients with the entire process.
-This includes getting registered for sales tax permits, filing sales tax returns and simplifying the process for a seller.
+- Sales tax firms attempting to support their clients with the entire process better.
+This includes getting registered for sales tax permits, filing sales tax returns, and simplifying a seller’s process.

 New rules may come out to simplify what a seller’s responsibility is in the future.
-However, even then you still have a responsibility to the current understanding and interpretation by the states.
-If you don’t agree, are you able to hire a tax attorney to fight the state?
+However, even then, you still have a responsibility to the current understanding and interpretation by the states.
+If you disagree, are you able to hire a tax attorney to fight the state?
 Yes, but that is expensive.

-One reason for the groups to form is to represent a large group of sellers, as well as have input for new legislation.
-In the end, this will be a slow process of clarifying the definitions for a marketplace facilitator, as well as the responsibility to collect and remit sales tax.
+One reason for the groups to form is to represent a large group of sellers and have to input for new legislation.
+In the end, this will be a slow process of clarifying the definitions for a marketplace facilitator and the responsibility to collect and remit sales tax.